Skip to content

 1. Load the Google Pay API JavaScript library on the web page you will offer this payment method

-2. Initialize a PaymentsClient object for the environment you are implementing
+2. Initialize a PaymentsClient object for the environment you are implementing.
+Two values are possible here: TEST for testing the integration and PRODUCTION for live payments.

 const paymentsClient = new google.payments.api.PaymentsClient({